EthanJWright/foundryvtt-importer/README.md

 ## Support

-Currently supports the 5e game system, although the table importer will likely work system agnostic.
+Currently some features only support the 5e game system.

 ## Key Features